-Belfast and "the Troubles" - and the strong link to Israel and Palestine
+Belfast, "The Troubles", and the Strong Link to Israel and Palestine

 , updated on